PoliseeAI/polisee/_docs/PRD-data-ingestion-v1.md

 ### 1. Introduction/Overview

-This project is the foundational data backend for the "PolGen" CLI proof-of-concept.
+This project will create the foundational data backend for the "PolGen" CLI proof-of-concept.
 Before the CLI can answer any questions, we need a reliable way to get our source documents into a format the AI can understand.
-This involves extracting text from files (like PDFs), cleaning it, breaking it into small pieces ("chunks"), and storing both the text and its "meaning" (as a vector) in a local database.
+This involves extracting text from files (like PDFs and Markdown), cleaning it, breaking it into small pieces ("chunks"), and storing both the text and its "meaning" (as a vector) in a local database.

 This feature will be a set of scripts that populates a local PostgreSQL database from a folder of source documents.